 Findings: Effects of Cannabis on Arthritis

-Other studies have found that synthetic cannabinoids offer strong anti-inflammatory and immunosuppressive properties and reduce joint damage in mice with osteoarthritis8,9.
-Most recently, cannabinoid treatments were found effective for reducing osteoarthritis-related cartilage breakdown4.
+Other studies have found that synthetic cannabinoids offer strong anti-inflammatory and immunosuppressive properties and reduce joint damage in mice with osteoarthritis4,9,10.
+Most recently, cannabinoid treatments were found effective for reducing osteoarthritis-related cartilage breakdown7.

 Research has also shown that cannabis can help manage the pain and inflammation associated with arthritis.
 CBD, and another major cannabinoid found in cannabis — tetrahydrocannabinol (THC) — activate the two main cannabinoid receptors (CB1 and CB2) of the endocannabinoid system within the body.
-These receptors regulate neurotransmitter release and central nervous system immune cells to reduce pain11.
-Activating the CB1 receptor has been specifically found to reduce pain sensitivity in the osteoarthritic knee joints of rats7.
+Studies have shown the cannabinoid receptor system present in the synovium of joints could be a therapeutic target for addressing the pain and inflammation associated with osteoarthritis and rheumatoid arthritis6,10.
+These two receptors regulate neurotransmitter release and central nervous system immune cells to reduce pain14.
+Activating the CB1 receptor has been specifically found to reduce pain sensitivity in the osteoarthritic knee joints of rats10.
 One study found that cannabis-based medicine significantly improved pain during joint movement, pain while at rest, and quality of sleep in patients with rheumatoid arthritis3.
-Numerous preclinical studies have confirmed cannabis’ anti-inflammatory and pain-relieving effects and they support the idea that the endocannabinoid system is involved in alleviating pain associated with arthritis5.
+Numerous preclinical studies have confirmed cannabis’ anti-inflammatory and pain-relieving effects and they support the idea that the endocannabinoid system is involved in alleviating pain associated with arthritis8.